 By the Numbers

-When the current health crisis first began showing up in news stories in early 2020, most of us wrote it off as nothing more than the flu, opting to take our chances and continue on with our travels, perhaps with a few itinerary tweaks.
+When the current health crisis began appearing in news stories in early 2020, most of us wrote it off as nothing more than the flu, opting to take our chances and continue our travels, perhaps with a few itinerary tweaks.

-By the second week in March a full-blown pandemic had been announced, and the cruise industry was thrown into chaos.
+A full-blown pandemic had been announced by the second week in March, and the cruise industry was thrown into chaos.

-Lines had severely altered port calls, with most canceling voyages completely or cutting them short mid-cruise, leaving ships sailing aimlessly — sometimes for weeks — in search of a place to dock in order to disembark passengers.
+Lines had severely altered port calls, with most canceling voyages completely or cutting them short mid-cruise, leaving ships sailing aimlessly — sometimes for weeks — searching for a place to dock to disembark passengers.

 The Miami Herald has been keeping detailed records of all verified cruise ship-related cases for both passengers and crew (3,047 total cases as of 5/22/20).